Visiting Barcelona in September 2023

 What to eat in Barcelona in September

 2. Seafood Paella.
-This is a classic Spanish dish that is a staple in Barcelona, made with rice, saffron, and a variety of seafood or meat.
+You cannot leave Spain without trying the most iconic Spanish dish made with rice, saffron, and a variety of seafood or meat.
 It’s typically served in a large paellera (paella pan) and is perfect for sharing with friends and family.
+Remember: if you order paella in a restaurant, the price is usually per person.
+Read about where to eat the best paella in Barcelona!

 3. Escalivada: This is a traditional Catalan dish made with grilled vegetables, including eggplant, peppers, and onions.
-It’s typically served as a side dish or on top of toasted bread.
+It’s typically served as a side dish or on top of toasted bread called a coca.

-4. Patatas bravas: This is a popular tapa dish in Barcelona, made with fried potatoes served with a spicy tomato sauce.
+4. Patatas bravas: This is a popular tapas dish in Barcelona, made with fried potatoes served with a spicy tomato sauce.
+My kids love it!
+In fact, everyone loves it.

-1. Plan ahead.
-August is one of the busiest months in Barcelona, so it’s important to book your Sagrada Familia tickets and other attractions ahead of time.
+1. Buy any tickets or tours in advance.
+September is still a busy month, so it’s important to book your Sagrada Familia tickets and other attractions ahead of time.
 Also book accommodations and tours in advance to avoid disappointment.

 2. Stay hydrated.
-August can be hot and humid in Barcelona, so it’s important to drink plenty of water and carry a refillable water bottle with you.
+September can be hot and humid in Barcelona, so drink plenty of water and carry a refillable water bottle with you.

 3. Take breaks.
 With the hot weather, it’s important to take breaks and rest in the shade to avoid heat exhaustion or sunburn.

-4. Be aware of pickpockets.
+5. Be aware of pickpockets.
 Barcelona is known for pickpocketing, especially in tourist areas.
 Be aware of your surroundings and keep your valuables close to you.
+Read my post on how to avoid pickpockets in Barcelona

-6. Take a day trip.
+Take a day trip outside Barcelona.
 Don’t be afraid to explore other areas of the city to discover hidden gems and authentic experiences, like at the nearby Sitges, a charming beach area.

 That’s it!
 Have any questions about visiting Barcelona in September?
 Let me know, I read all my comments!